GetSomeRest/workflow-python-view.and.data.api/README.md

 Python sample demonstrating the viewer authorisation and translation process in a Python command line app.

+Currently still work in progress.

-All you have to do is perform the steps described in the doucmentation:
+This Python script simply performs the steps described in the quick start documentation:

 https://developer.autodesk.com > Get Started